halocore099/Tierlist-bot/docs/WORKFLOW.md

 2. **Retain position**:
    - Player clicks **"Still Active"** button
-   - Player gets ✅ checkmark next to their name in the embed
+   - Player gets checkmark next to their name in the embed
    - Embed updates showing retained status
-   - Player gets confirmation: "✅ You have confirmed you're still active!
+   - Player gets confirmation: "You have confirmed you're still active!
 Your position will be retained."

 3. **If player doesn't retain**:
    - Player doesn't click "Still Active" within 5 minutes